AbhikMahakul/Covid-Analyis/README.md

 <p><img alt="Image" title="icon" src="https://github.com/AbhikMahakul/Covid-Analysis/blob/main/Images2/Images%202/Mask%20Usage/Sometimes.png" /></p>

 <p> Above are visualizations which show mask usage as a function of income.
 For these visualizations, counties were randomly selected from the state of Illinois.
-Based off of these graph, it appears that higher income counties are not only more likely to wear a mask, but they have a more adamant about always wearing a mask.
+Based off of these graphs, it appears that higher income counties are not only more likely to wear a mask, but they have a more adamant about always wearing a mask.
 Lower income counties are less likely to wear a mask, and have less conviction with their mask usage.  </p>

 <h1> Covid 19 Performance Visualizations by State (United States)</h1>